Prajwaluppalapati/shortcut-hub/README.md

 # shortcut-hub
 Learn Keyboard shortcuts using this website
-For the first ship I created the landing page and here are the features of it
+For the first ship I created the landing page and here are the details of it

-The landing page introduces users to Shortcut Hub and clearly explains what the platform is about.
-It presents a well-defined problem statement to highlight the need for better focus and productivity while working or coding.
-The page also provides an overview of the solution offered by the website, helping users understand how it can benefit them.

-Additionally, the landing page includes feature highlight sections that give a glimpse of what users can expect from the platform.
-It emphasizes the core concept of improving focus and productivity, making the purpose of the website clear.
-Finally, it guides users with a call-to-action that encourages them to start using the website.
+# Description

+Shortcut Hub is a keyboard shortcut learning website designed to help users improve their efficiency and speed while using computers.
+Instead of relying on repetitive mouse actions, the platform encourages users to master essential keyboard shortcuts that can significantly boost productivity.

+The website focuses on making shortcut learning simple and practical by presenting commonly used shortcuts in a clear and structured way.
+It is especially useful for students, developers, and anyone who spends a lot of time on a computer and wants to work faster.

+By combining learning with a focus-driven approach, Shortcut Hub not only teaches shortcuts but also promotes better workflow habits, helping users save time and stay productive.

+# How to Try It Out

+You can try it here: https://prajwaluppalapati.github.io/shortcut-hub

+# Tools Used
+HTML - to make the website.
+CSS - to give a style to the website.
+JavaScript - not yet used, but gonna use it for the next part.
+ChatGPT - only to produce images.
+Pinterest - to look for good UI ideas.
+Fillout - using it to make a form (not deployed yet, gonna deploy it for the next ship).

+# Features
+- A landing page that clearly explains the purpose of the platform
+- A defined problem statement highlighting focus-related issues
+- A solution overview that introduces the concept of structured productivity
+- Sections that present the idea of improving focus and work efficiency
+- A call-to-action that encourages users to start using the platform

+# Demo

+To experience the website, open it in your browser and scroll through it to know about it.

+# Future Improvements
+For the second ship am gonna go the main tool